luandretta/worth-a-trip-drf/README.md

 A powerful and flexible toolkit for building Web APIs, that offers Authentication policies including packages for OAuth1a and OAuth2 and serialization that supports both ORM and non-ORM data sources.

+- Django Rest Auth

+Provides a set of REST API endpoints for Authentication and Registration

 - React Framework

 React allows you to build user interfaces out of individual pieces called components.
 React components are JavaScript functions.